 The bucket strategy is a risk-adjusted approach to investing.
 Note that if you need money for short-term sustenance—say, over the next one to two years—you should place these funds into savings rather than investing it.
 When you use the bucket strategy, you divide your intended retirement assets into three “buckets” or categories:

-- Your first bucket should be reserved for comparably short-term investments: perhaps up to five years.
+Should be reserved for comparably short-term investments: perhaps up to five years.
 These should be conservative investments.

-- Your second bucket should look more toward the future: maybe another five to ten years.
+Should look more toward the future: maybe another five to ten years.
 Since you do not need these assets for short-term sustenance or anticipated relief, you may wish to invest more aggressively.
 However, since you may still retrieve these assets for later use, you should invest in assets or businesses which are not overly risky.

-- Your third bucket should be for the long-term and invested comparably aggressively, in accordance with your risk tolerance.
+Should be for the long-term and invested comparably aggressively, in accordance with your risk tolerance.

 The third bucket, then, is the best for stocks that you and your wealth manager agree are the most likely to provide higher long-term returns.